-I’ve really come to love my DIY recipe for homemade stain remover.
+I’ve really come to love my simple 2 ingredient DIY recipe for homemade stain remover.
 I’ve been using it for at least 10 years now and it’s saved the day on many occasions.
 The most recent occasion was when a commercial stain remover couldn’t fully remove a chocolate stain, but the homemade version came to the rescue and now the stain is gone!

 I’ve written about this homemade stain remover recipe a few times before back in the early days of the blog when I first discovered this little trick.
 But I thought it was time once again to share how easy it is to make this two ingredient stain remover recipe and to share another success story on how well it can work.
 Let’s look a little closer at the details:

 As you can see from the photo above, this recipe uses two simple ingredients: Dawn dish soap and Hydrogen Peroxide.
 Dawn dish soap is a great product for cutting through grease and hydrogen peroxide can provide some gentle lightening.

 To make the DIY stain remover, simply combine 1 part Dawn dish soap with 2 parts peroxide.
 You can make this mixture in any size needed, but I’ve found that I usually only need a small amount at any given time so when I need some for a stain, I usually just mix together 1 teaspoon of Dawn with 2 teaspoons of peroxide in a small bowl.